javanile/nodejs-fu/README.md

 # NodeJS File System Utility

-Comfortable utility to read and write file orientata alla programmazione rapida di in script in NodeJS
+Comfortable utility to read and write files, oriented to agile and synchronous programming of scripts in NodeJS.

 ## Install